 Do not underestimate the importance of building an email list.
 Ask your social media followers to subscribe to your email list.
 But then, take care not to spam them or send them messages that do not align with your ministry.

 People love to get free incentives, offers, information and quality resources.
 Is there anything free you offer on your blog/website?
+You could point people to blog posts, for example.
 Share it with your Instagram followers.
 Just because your church does not sell products doesn’t mean you don’t have options here.

 Maybe you can post a free Bible study resource?
 Or a list of suggestions to help people pray?
 Make your freebie authentic and people will respond.